 The Society uses the best practice three lines of Defence approach, ensuring that risks are managed in the areas they are best understood (i.e., the business).
-A second line of defence risk team ensures consistency through the use of frameworks, tools and policies and provides independent oversight to the Board through risk reporting and the outputs and findings from the combined assurance plan.
+A second line of defence risk team ensures consistency through the use of frameworks, tools and policies and provides independent oversight to the Board.
 The third line of defence, the internal audit function, provides independent assurance over all elements of the Society and helps ensure appropriate risk capabilities and approaches.